aarsilv/nodeunit-async/README.md

 There is also a ```testStart()``` method which will return a ```Date``` object constructed when the current test case was started.

+Lastly, if there is no listener on the ```uncaughtException``` event for ```process``` one is added so that nodeunit does not swallow the error information.

 ## Example: ##

+The best way to understand how nodeunit-async works is with some simple examples!

+Here we create a ```testHelper.js``` file which we include in all our test files giving us common global and fixture teardowns.
+The test files have examples of asynchronous tests in the auto and waterfall style, as well as a synchronous test.

 **/test/helpers/testHelper.js**